-Jungfraujoch is Switzerland’s most iconic alpine destination.
-Also referred to as the “Top of Europe”, this mountain destination is located at an elevation of 3,454 meters between the Mönch and Jungfrau mountains in the Bernese Alps and is a part of the first UNESCO Natural World Heritage site of Switzerland, the Jungfrau-Aletsch-Bietschhorn.
+Jungfraujoch is the most iconic alpine destination in Switzerland.
+Also referred to as the “Top of Europe”, this mountain destination is a part of the first UNESCO Natural World Heritage site of Switzerland, the Jungfrau-Aletsch-Bietschhorn.
 Famous for its year-round snow, stunning glacier views and the marvellous Jungfrau Railway that perfectly combines the beauty of nature with the remarkable human engineering.

-| Open Status & Operating Hours | Open 365 Days a Year Summer: ~07:45 AM – 06:17 PM Winter: ~08:45 AM – 04:47 PM | The Jungfrau Railway and Eiger Express operate daily, even on public holidays.
-Note: Eiger Express will be closed for maintenance from Nov 9 to 20, 2026. |
+| Open Status & Operating Hours | Open 365 Days a Year Summer: ~07:45 AM - 06:17 PM Winter: ~08:45 AM - 04:47 PM | The Jungfrau Railway operate daily, even on public holidays. |

 | Altitude | 3,454 meters (11,332 feet) | Move slowly upon arrival to prevent altitude sickness. |